syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### Index

-You can make use of [index](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#index) property which specifies the index of the selected item in the combobox.
+The [index](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#index) property can be used to specify the index of the selected item in the combobox.

 ```js
 var fontStyle = ["Algerian", "Arial", "Calibri", "Cambria", "Cambria Math", "Courier New", "Candara", "Georgia"];